javiermolinar/grafana-dashboard-skill/README.md

 Grafana CLI ([GCX](https://github.com/grafana/gcx)) is a great tool for creating dashboards.
 It lets your fav agent iterate on your idea.
 The problem is that your agent sees the JSON, not what it really looks like.

-This is an agent skill, not a Grafana plugin.

 This skill is your agent's eyes.
 It will allow it to:

 1. create or update dashboards,